Wall Street executives make their first bets against Donald Trump in 2024 - ExBulletin

 New documents filed by the Federal Election Commission show that dozens of Wall Street executives donated the legal maximum of $3,300 for the primary or $6,600 for the entire election cycle to many Republican candidates voting under Trump in the primary, according to a joint analysis of the latest disclosures by NBC News and CNBC.

-Trump’s main rival, Florida Governor Ron DeSantis, and other candidates consistently scoring in national poll averages, businessman Vivek Ramaswamy, former Vice President Mike Pence, former U.S. Ambassador to the United Nations Nikki Haley and Senator Tim Scott, RS.C all saw contributions from finance leaders from April 1 through June 30.
+Trump’s main rival, Florida Governor Ron DeSantis, and other candidates consistently scoring in national poll averages, business owner Vivek Ramaswamy, former Vice President Mike Pence, former Ambassador American at the United Nations Nikki Haley and Senator Tim Scott of South Carolina all saw contributions from finance leaders from April 1 to June 30.

-For Wall Street and the broader financial community, it’s a continuation of the anti-Trump trend that saw just over $74 million from Wall Street executives go to support Joe Biden in the 2020 presidential race.
-Trump received just over $18 million from the industry in his losing run in 2020.
+For Wall Street and the wider financial community, it’s a continuation of the anti-Trump trend that saw just over $74 million from Wall Street executives go to support Joe Biden in the 2020 presidential race. received just over $18 million from the industry in its losing run in 2020.

 Here’s where Trump’s rivals stand on Wall Street.